 - ESAs.
 Under the ESAs, NCM LLC is the exclusive provider within the United States of advertising services in the founding members' theatres (subject to pre-existing contractual obligations and other limited exceptions for the benefit of the founding members).
-The advertising services include the on-screen advertising of the FirstLook pre-show, use of the lobby entertainment network ("LEN") and lobby promotions.
-Further, some advertising in the FirstLook pre-show is sold to the founding members to be used to satisfy the founding members' on-screen advertising commitments under their beverage concessionaire agreements.
-In consideration for access to the founding members' theatre attendees for on-screen advertising and use of the founding members' theatres for the LEN and lobby promotions, the founding members receive a monthly theatre access fee. - Common Unit Adjustment Agreement.
-The common unit adjustment agreement provides a mechanism for adjusting membership units held by the founding members based on increases or decreases in the number of screens operated by each founding member. - Software License Agreement.
-At the date of NCM, Inc.'s IPO, NCM LLC was granted a perpetual, royalty-free license from the founding members to use certain proprietary software that existed at the time for the delivery of digital advertising and other content through the digital content network ("DCN") to screens in the U.S. NCM LLC has made improvements to this software since NCM, Inc.'s IPO date and the Company owns those improvements, except for improvements that were developed jointly by NCM LLC and the founding members, if any.
+The advertising services include the use of the digital content network ("DCN") equipment required to deliver the on-screen advertising and other content included in the FirstLook pre-show, use of the lobby entertainment network ("LEN") and rights to sell and display certain lobby promotions.
+Further, 30 to 60 seconds of advertising included in the FirstLook pre-show is sold to the founding members to satisfy the founding members' on-screen advertising commitments under their beverage concessionaire agreements.
+In consideration for access to the founding members' theatres, theatre patrons, the network equipment required to display on-screen and LEN video advertising and the use of theatres for lobby promotions, the founding members receive a monthly theatre access fee. - Common Unit Adjustment Agreement.
+The common unit adjustment agreement provides a mechanism for increasing or decreasing the membership units held by the founding members based on the acquisition or construction of new theatres or sale of theatres that are operated by each founding member and included in the Company's network.

+Software License Agreement.
+At the date of NCM, Inc.'s IPO, NCM LLC was granted a perpetual, royalty-free license from the founding members to use certain proprietary software that existed at the time for the delivery of digital advertising and other content through the DCN to screens in the U.S. NCM LLC has made improvements to this software since NCM, Inc.'s IPO date and the Company owns those improvements, except for improvements that were developed jointly by NCM LLC and the founding members, if any.